PLT-Columbia/Prog-2-Syntax-Analysis/README.md

 7. }
 ```

-## Task 2: Code Reformatting Tool (50 Points)
+### Task 2: Code Reformatting Tool (50 Points)

 We can perform a lot of interesting operations using an AST.
-In task 1, you learned how to identify recursive functions.
+In Task 1, you learned how to identify recursive functions.
 In this task, you will gain some hands-on experience on automatic code formatting by analyzing an AST.

 Suppose you have a function call in your code such as the following:
 ```c